 Welcome to TUHSD's Summer Bridge Program

 Summer Bridge is a free summer program targeting 8th-grade students.
-The program brings Tempe Union, Tempe Elementary, and Kyrene District teachers together to provide a highly engaging mathematics experience to help more students find success with the mathematics foundations preparing them to achieve proficiency in Algebra 1 by 9th grade.
+The program brings Tempe Union, Tempe Elementary, and ASU Staff together in a team teaching model to provide highly engaging science and mathematics experiences to help more students find success with the mathematics and science foundations, preparing them to achieve proficiency in Algebra 1 and Integrated Science by 9th-grade.

 - Bridge mathematics gaps in preparation for Algebra in grade 9

 - Bridge science gaps in preparation for Integrated Science in grade 9

 - Get to experience the high school setting in advance of starting high school

 - Create new friendships and meet your principal and teachers early

 Summer Bridge will not only give students the academic boost they need to be successful in math and science, but help bridge the students from middle school to high school by giving them an opportunity to get to know the campus, administration, and become comfortable with the school prior to entering 9th grade.